Jump to accessibility statement Skip to content

-Sustainable shopping isn't just good for the planet – it’ll also benefit your health and your wallet, which is particularly important for students in the current cost of living crisis.
+Sustainable shopping isn't just good for the planet – it’ll also benefit your health and your wallet, which is particularly important for students during the current cost of living crisis.
 Shopping sustainably is often considered to be expensive, but with a few simple changes you can be eco-friendly without breaking the bank.
 Here are our eight top tips for sustainable shopping on a budget.

 1. Plan what you’re going to buy

-Meal prepping is a great way to plan your meals for the week and save you time and money.
+Meal prepping is a great way to plan your meals for the week, saving you both time and money.
 Once you know which meals you’re going to make, create a shopping list.
-According to the United Nations, we waste almost 1 billion meals every day across the world!
-Meal planning will help you to avoid impulse buying food you don’t need.
+According to the United Nations, we waste almost 1 billion meals every day across the world, and meal planning will help you avoid impulse buying food you don’t need.
+Read more of our tips on student food shopping.

 2. Freeze what you don't eat